MikeBarberry/friendslist/Readme.md

 # Friends List
-Built after I learned about html forms and Sqlite3.
-Originally written in PHP, rewritten in Vue and Express
+Builth with PHP & HTML; rewritten in Vue and Express.
+Simple web application to save data about friends

+(Client directory is pre-built and stored in server > public > js to be deployed on Heroku)